All Episodes

 So he got charged, guys, on this child pornography stuff, right?

-Which I told you guys before, and he was acquitted.
+Which I told you guys before.

 This attorney kind of breaks it down pretty well.